 Here’s my take on the exercise side of the equation.

 1. Exercise promotes cognitive function which means your brain works better.
 CrossFit is especially useful for this, but for this post, we'll assume any activity fits.
 We believe that those increases in memory, attentiveness, and decision making processes throughout your day is where some of the magic lies.
-If you’re more productive at home and work, then chances are you’ll experience less stress in other areas.
+If you’re more productive at home and work, it’s likely you’ll experience less stress in other areas.
 If you’re able to keep up with and manage daily tasks you never feel behind or overwhelmed.
 In a sense, you’re gaining time by making time for the gym.

 2. Exercise builds strength and strength builds confidence.
 Feeling stronger and being able to handle yourself in situations like, moving a piece of furniture, are powerful things.
 Not having to worry about how you're going to move something or if you're going to get hurt are both benefits of exercise.
 We all know someone who got injured doing something arbitrary, that shouldn't happen.
 3. Exercise releases hormones that make us feel good.
 I say this often, and I think a famous guy once said it too “things in motion tend to stay in motion.”
 When you begin to exercise you’ll naturally do more walking, moving, hiking, etc. because you’ll know how good it will make you feel.
 It’s a positive spiraling effect.